 If you are going to disinfect an Inflatable Aqua Park outside of the water, first make sure that it is properly detached.
 You should keep the blower running though, so the entire surface area is exposed.
 You are less likely to miss any spots this way.
 Drain any sitting water from your inflatable, and use a hose to thoroughly rinse off any grass, algae, mud, or other impurities that cling to the surface.
 Clean the surface using soap, mild dish detergent, or a PVC cleaner.
 You can use a sponge, rag, soft bristle brush, or all three if that is what it takes to remove impurities from the surface.
 If you use soap or dish soap be careful not to use products that contain bleach, as they will discolor you inflatable unless you are removing mold build-up.
 After you have cleaned your inflatable disinfect it using bleach-free commercial wipes or sprays such as Lysol.
 You can also make a solution of diluted bleach and water.
 If you decide to use a diluted bleach solution do not let it sit for more than five minutes after applying or it will discolor your inflatable.
 Shake off any excess water and dry it down using a soft towel.
 Let it sit in the sun to finish drying; however, take note that sunlight will not disinfect for you, that is an urban legend.

 Be sure not to leave any dirty or soapy water sitting around, and rinse off the area after cleaning.
 If you are going to store the inflatable after disinfecting, let it fully dry before putting it away.
 You may also want to wear waterproof shoes as you clean.

-For more information on the care and cleaning of your inflatable aqua park, contact Water Warrior Services today.
+For more information on inflatable aqua park maintenance and aquaglide accessories, contact Water Warrior Services today.